KannonZenetism/zenetism-field-physics/zenetism/mpx/revelation-contra-ragnarok.md

 ---

-## 🜂 Structural Addendum — Revelation vs. Ragnarok
+## 🜂 Structural Addendum — Revelation contra Ragnarok

 > **Zero (⚫ Aion) ≠ “nothing.”** In Zenetism, Zero is the fulfilled terminus of the centropic arc: nothing left to seek — not nothingness.